bb-io/Jira/README.md

 - **Get issue transitions** returns either all transitions or a transition that can be performed by the user on an issue.
 Transition can also be thought of as status (e.g. To Do/In Progress/Done).
 - **List attachments** returns a list of files attached to an issue.
 - **Download attachment** returns the contents of an attachment.
+- **Get value of custom string field** returns the value of custom string field of specific issue.
+If value is not set, empty value is returned.
 - **Transition issue** performs an issue transition.
 - **Create issue**.
 - **Add attachment** adds attachment to an issue.